-- 1. The Awards Committee will consist of three Patrol Officers, one Sergeant, one Lieutenant and one Captain.
-The Chief of Police or his designee will appoint all members. - 2.
-The Awards Committee will meet at least once a year to consider nominations concerning actions which took place during the preceding year and submit its findings to the Chief of Police.
+- 1. The Awards Committee will consist of a combination of sworn and non-sworn personnel of various ranks as designated by the Chief of Police. - 2.
+The Awards Committee will meet as needed to consider nominations and submit recommendations to the Chief of Police.